shefalishr95/Object-detection-using-YOLOv8-and-RT-DETR/README.md

 3. **64 epochs, Batch size 32**: Training with a larger batch size.
 4. **100 epochs, Batch size 32**: Ongoing experiment with additional epochs.

-These configurations were designed to assess the effects of training duration and batch size on model performance.
+The models were trained and tested in the following environment:

+- **Python Version**: 3.10.12
+- **Torch Version**: 2.1.0 with CUDA support
+- **Hardware**: Tesla T4 GPU, 12.7 GB RAM, 27.1/166.8 GB disk space

 ### Tracking and Benchmarking

 MLflow was used for tracking and benchmarking the experiments:

-- **MLflow Tracking**: Parameters, metrics, and artifacts were logged for each experiment.
-Parameters such as learning rate, batch size, and number of epochs were recorded.
+- **MLflow Tracking**: Parameters, metrics (model and system), and artifacts were logged for each experiment.
 - **Metrics Tracked**: Metrics logged included:

   - **mAP (Mean Average Precision)**: Overall detection accuracy.